-Embryo transfer is a simple technique and anesthesia or sedation is rarely required.
-A long, thin catheter containing the agreed upon number of embryos, along with a small amount of fluid, is passed through your cervix into the uterus, where the embryo, or embryos, is released.
-An abdominal ultrasound is simultaneously performed to insure optimal placement in the uterus.
+Embryo transfer is a simple technique, and anesthesia or sedation is rarely required.
+A long, thin catheter containing the agreed upon number of embryos, along with a small amount of fluid, is passed through the cervix into the uterus, where the embryo or embryos are released.
+An abdominal ultrasound is simultaneously performed to ensure optimal placement in the uterus.

 Following the embryo transfer, limitation of rigorous physical activity is recommended for several days.

 After an Embryo Transfer

 After a blastocyst embryo transfer is completed, it takes about nine days before a pregnancy can be detected.
 During the days after a transfer, the following happens to the embryo: